PierrePaul/pierrepaul/content/blog/2015/jeto.md

+---
-Title:  Jeto
+title:  Jeto
+language: fr
-Date: 2015-09-09
+date: 2015-09-09
-Category: Contribution
+category: Contribution
-Tags: Sysadmin
+tags: Sysadmin
-Slug: jeto
+slug: jeto
-Summary: Vagrant-Control has matured a lot for the past two years.
+summary: Vagrant-Control has matured a lot for the past two years.
 It is now known as Jeto.
 Here is a small excerpt of the changes done in the last years.
 cover: images/2015/jeto.png
-Status: draft
+status: draft
+---